insight-centre/saffron/README.md

     export MONGO_URL=localhost
     export MONGO_PORT=27017

 By default all results will be stored in the Mongo database.
-However, you can generate the JSON files with all the results by setting the following line to true:
+However, you can generate the JSON files with all the results by setting the following line to **true**:

-    export STORE_LOCAL_COPY=false
+    export STORE_LOCAL_COPY=true